 Let’s start by looking at the top three categories within the demographic profile questions.
 From an industry perspective, approximately 39% of respondents work for organizations in the Information Technology industry, followed by Financial Services at 12%, and Digital Marketing and Advertising as the third most represented industry with 7% of respondents.

 Breaking down demographics by job title, the majority of respondents work in Operations and Engineering roles, with approximately 14% as Architects, 13% as IT Admins, and 10% as CIOs.

-Moving onto cloud strategy questions, the first question, “What best describes your company’s cloud strategy?” was in line with trends we’re seeing in the market, specifically the increase in multicloud adoption.
-38.46% of respondents indicated that they have a multicloud strategy, with 21.74% currently using a single cloud, and 19.73% planning to migrate (the remaining 14.38% of survey respondents did not respond to this question).
+Moving onto cloud strategy questions, the first question, “What best describes your company’s cloud strategy?” was in line with trends we’re seeing in the market, specifically the increase in multi-cloud adoption.
+44.92% of respondents indicated that they have a multi-cloud strategy, with 25.39% currently using a single cloud, and 23.05% planning to migrate.

 Taking this one step further, respondents are given cloud provider options (AWS, Azure, GCP, Oracle, VMC or vSphere) with the ability to multi-select.
 The answers selected resulted in more than 20 different cloud combinations.
 When companies are only using a single cloud, unsurprisingly they are most likely to be using either only AWS (~18% of respondents) or only Azure (~15% of respondents).
 A mere ~2% are using only GCP and ~4% using only Oracle.